 Prolonged Sitting (Axial Loading): Leading Cause of Spinal Disc Disease

-With improper load-bearing activities or prolonged axial loading, spinal discs will have an increasing difficulty in obtaining sufficient nutrients for survival.
-The decrease in the inward flow of nutrients will eventually lead to the weakening and drying-up of the spinal disc's fibers or tissues.
-With continued axial loading, the starving discal cells will be unable to synthesize sufficient quantities of glucosamine and similar products (ground substance) for disc repair and maintenance; resulting in damage such as tears and disc herniation (slipped disc or slipped disc).
-NSD Therapy was created to stop and reverse the destructive process a disc goes through.
+With improper load-bearing activities or prolonged axial loading, spinal discs will have difficulty obtaining sufficient nutrients for survival.
+The decrease in the inward flow of nutrients will eventually weaken and dry the spinal disc's fibers or tissues.
+With continued axial loading, the starving discal cells will be unable to synthesize sufficient quantities of glucosamine and similar products (ground substance) for disc repair and maintenance, resulting in damage such as tears and disc herniation (slipped disc or slipped disc).
+NSD Therapy was created to stop and reverse a disc's destructive process.
 It helps to rejuvenate a spinal disc by increasing the flow of nutrients into spinal discs.

-A normal healthy disc has a pressure of 70mmHg.
-In axial load-bearing activities, this pressure can increase by several folds.
-The intra-discal pressure in important in maintaining the natural health and wellbeing of a spinal disc.
-The lower the intradiscal pressure, the better nutrient flow, and availability.
-Spinal decompression therapy has been documented to reduce the intradiscal pressure to the negative levels.
+A healthy disc has a pressure of 70mmHg, and in axial load-bearing activities, this pressure can increase by several folds.
+Intra-discal pressure is critical in maintaining the natural health and wellbeing of a spinal disc—the lower the intradiscal pressure, the better nutrient flow and availability.
+Spinal decompression therapy has been documented to reduce intradiscal pressure significantly.

-Increased Intradiscal Pressure is the Main Cause of Disc Damage
+Increased Intradiscal Pressure is the Main Cause of Desiccated Disc (Degenerated Disc)

-The RxDecom® accomplishes Spinal Decompression Therapy component of the NSD Therapy® protocol.
+The RxDecom® accomplishes the spinal decompression therapy component of the NSD Therapy® protocol.
 RxDecom® is the world’s best spinal decompression therapy device.
 The capabilities and technology used in a RxDecom® are second to none.
-In addition to the RxDecom®, NSD Therapy® patients receive care from certified Physiotherapist and Clinical Chiropractors.
+In addition to the RxDecom®, NSD Therapy® patients receive care from certified physiotherapists and clinical chiropractors.
 If you have a degenerative disc disease, a bulging disc, or a herniated disc (slipped disc or slip-disc), you owe it to yourself to get evaluated by an authorized NSD Therapy®.